mafintosh/dns-socket/README.md

 #### `var id = socket.query(query, port, host, [callback])`

 Send a dns query.
+If host is omitted it defaults to `127.0.0.1`.
 When the remote replies the callback is called with `(err, response, query)` and an response is emitted as well.
 If the query times out the callback is called with an error.
 The `host` parameter can be an array, during resolve the lib will randomly select one host.

 Returns the query id